Chaseos/ParamountQualityPlus/PRIVACYPOLICY.md

 ## Data Collection and Use

 - **No personal data collected:** The extension does not collect, store, or transmit any personal information or browsing history.
-- **Local-only settings:** Quality preferences and other configuration options are stored locally in your browser using extension storage.
-They are only used to apply your chosen settings to Paramount+ playback.
+- **Settings stored via browser sync:** Quality preferences (including `forceMax` and `forcedId`) and other configuration options are saved using the browser's extension storage.
+In Chromium-based browsers, this uses `chrome.storage.sync`, which may sync your settings to your Google account and store them on Google servers so they can be restored on other devices where you are signed in.
+These values are only used to apply your chosen settings to Paramount+ playback.
 - **No tracking or analytics:** The extension does not include third-party analytics, trackers, or advertising libraries.

 ## Permissions